pbogden/gsheet/README.md

 This repo is 10 years old -- yikes, seems like only yesterday!

-For a modern approach, check out this [Observable](https://observablehq.com/) template instead:
+Check out this Observable template instead:
 [Google Sheets Starter](https://observablehq.com/@observablehq/google-sheets-starter)

 ## Google spreadsheet as a data source